softindex/datakernel/examples/http/README.md

 ```
 Otherwise, you'll see a message: `"Hello World!"`

-The difference between Multithreaded HTTP Server and simple HTTP Server is that the first one creates several worker
+The difference between **HTTP Multithreaded Server Example** and **HTTP Server Example** is that the first one creates
-threads for requests processing.
+several worker threads for requests processing.

 `HttpServerExample` utilizes `HttpServerLauncher` while `HttpMultithreadedServerExample` extends
 `MultithreadedHttpServerLauncher`.
 When using predefined launchers, you should override the following methods: